 Description

 + For single-artist projects: Why have you chosen to spotlight this particular artist?
 What is your new viewpoint on their work(s)?
-How will you work with this artist in ways that extend their learning and your own?
+What is the nature of your collaboration with the artist, and how does it inform and shape the project?
+What are the specific curatorial decisions or strategies you've employed to support and extend the artist’s vision, learning, and your own?

 + If your project is co-organized with partners, or structured around collaborations, why have you chosen to work together?
 What are your collective working methods, and how do they support your and your colleagues’ curatorial growth, and/or the development of your organizations(s)?